Although this geometric structure is not indigenous to its

 A pleasing mixture of pioneering and pragmatic, this structure, first created by R Buckminster Fuller in the 1950's, has been lovingly adapted to become your home for your self-catering Somerset stay.

 Explore this historic county, once the scene of epic battles between the Anglo-Saxons and the Danes, now home to red deer, wild ponies, peregrine falcons and large populations of rare butterflies along its heather- covered hills and uncultivated moors.

-Hazel Dome offers so much more than a yurt holiday - this is your dome away from home.
+Elderflower Dome offers so much more than a yurt holiday - this is your dome away from home.

 Interior & Facilities

-Hazel Dome's sizeable space easily accommodates a double bed and
+Elderflower Dome's sizeable space easily accommodates a double bed and

 a double futon sofa bed, sleeping up to 4 people.
 There's a

 dining table and chairs in front of the large window for dinner

 with a view, or move to the outside picnic table for al fresco